Skip to main content

 ListeningWaiting for a MIDI control movement.
 Shows existing mappings.

 AssigningHierarchical menu for choosing an action.
 Navigate with Up/Down/Enter/Esc.
+Re-trigger the same MIDI control to select the highlighted row without touching the keyboard.

 MIDI tab shortcuts